Malivil/TTT-Randomat-20/README.md

 - [Guardian954](https://steamcommunity.com/id/guardianreborn) for the initial "Communism!
 Time to learn how to share..." event
 - [Mattyp92](https://steamcommunity.com/id/mattyp92) for converting Communism for use with "Custom Roles for TTT" instead of "Town of Terror" as well as for the "I don't think you realise the gravity of the situation." event.
-- Tygron for providing feedback and verifying bug fixes
+- Tygron and The Stig for providing feedback and verifying bug fixes

 # Steam Workshop
 https://steamcommunity.com/sharedfiles/filedetails/?id=2055805086